 Failing to notice contextual features (CF).

-Analysis revealed that in the A classes there was identifiable progression toward analytical interpretation throughout all years in all situations.
-In the early years most responses reflected an inability to approach the task (code 1) and as years progressed responses of full analysis became more apparent (code 3) while the occurrence of code 2 was similar through all years.
-While we should expect students to make progress throughout school, for the B classes progress was not obvious.
+Analysis of the results of A classes, in all situations, appeared to suggest that there is identifiable age-related progress towards full analytical interpretation.
+In the early years most responses reflected an inability to approach the task (code 1) and as years progressed responses of full analysis became more apparent (code 3) but the occurrence of code 2 was similar throughout all years.
+While we expected students to make progress throughout school, and aimed to describe such progress, for the B classes progress was not obvious.
 We are currently probing many reasons for this including teacher and school variables.

 Further analysis of the responses associated with code 2 (194 out of the 480) revealed that categories IV, IR, and CF constituted, each, about 30% of the responses.
 In contrast, PG constituted only 5% of the responses.
 These findings point at the criticality of identifying variables and interpreting covariation, rather than the picture/graph confusion prominent in the literature.
 In total, in both A and B classes, there was little variation in the frequency of categories across years, but category frequency did vary between situations: 100% of responses associated with category PG appeared in one situation only, 83% of responses associated with CF appeared in one situation, and about 50% of responses associated with each of the categories IV and FR appeared in each of two specific situations.
 These findings, though in a limited sample, suggest that certain sources of difficulties may be associated with some situations and not with others, and they persist in advanced years.
 The variables and context of a situation may significantly shape students’ ability to graph-match.
 Moreover, although some possible explanations may be suggested, further questions can also be raised about specific characteristics of situations and their relation to success/failure in identifying variables and their relations.
 Further work is intended to connect to data from other tasks included in our research.